dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 The StatsService in this module collects statistics on quizzes, questions and answers for each user.
 Howeber, it does so solely by accessing the **user** module.
 However, without the existence of the **answer**, **question** and **quiz** modules, **statistics** would make no sense conceptually, and therefore it's said to have outbound uses-dependencies to these modules as well.

+*This module, like **discussion** implements an engagement functionality and has no incoming uses-dependency.
+Please refer to the **Rationale's section DD1.** followed by **DMI3.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">tournament</span>
 - *Uses*: **course**, **question**, **quiz**, **user**
 - *Is used by*: -

-*This module, like **discussion** implements an engagement functionality and has no incoming uses-dependency.
-Please refer to the **Rationale's section 3.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*
+*This module, like **discussion** and **statistics** implements an engagement functionality and has no incoming uses-dependency.
+Please refer to the **Rationale's section DD1.** followed by **DMI3.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">user</span>
 - *Uses*: **auth**
 - *Is used by*: **discussion**, **questionsubmission**, **quiz**, **statistics**, **tournament**

 *This module, like **question**, has a lot of incoming *uses* dependencies.
-Please refer to the **Rationale's section 2.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*
+Please refer to the **Rationale's section DMI2.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">permission</span>
 - *Uses*: **answer**, **course**, **discussion**, **question**, **questionsubmission**, **quiz**, **user**